23andMe/Yamale/README.md

 ### Map - `map([validators])`
 Validates maps.
 Use when you want a node to contain freeform data.
-Similar to `List`, `Map` also takes a number of validators to run against it's children nodes.
+Similar to `List`, `Map` also takes a number of validators to run against its children nodes.
 A child validates if at least one validator passes.

 Examples:
 - `map()`: Validates any map